Where is it located?

-The author is the natural person who realizes the intellectual creation and to whom will indefinitely correspond the moral rights; the author shall in turn be the owner of the economic rights, provided that there has not been a transfer of the same by an act between living or by ministry of law.
-For its part, the holder is the subject that has in his patrimony the economic rights that derive from the work, being able to be the author or a different natural or legal person.
+The author is the natural person who creates the intellectual work and to whom will indefinitely correspond the moral rights; the author shall in turn be the owner of the economic rights, provided that there has not been a transfer of the same by an inter vivos act or law.
+The holder has in his property the economic rights that derive from the work, being able to be the author or a different natural or legal person.

 What is a Trademark?

 A Trademark is a distinctive sign indicating that some goods or services have been produced or provided by a particular person or company.
 Its origin goes back to antiquity, when artisans reproduce their signatures or "marks" in their utilitarian or artistic products.
 Over the years, these brands have evolved to configure the current trademark registration and protection system.
 The system helps consumers identify and buy a product or service that, by its character and quality, indicated by its unique brand, is adapted to their needs.